Last updated on May 29th, 2020 at 08:31 am

 Undoubtedly the most important is the Old Fortress, a rocky cape, a natural fortress on the eastern edge of the Old Town.

-It was used by the Byzantines already since the 5th century AD as a natural fortification for the first small medieval town.
+It was used by the Byzantines already since the 5th century CE as a natural fortification for the first small medieval town.

 The Old Fortress was improved much later during the Venetian occupation.